marcello-delcaro/binaryalert/README.rst

 You can still use your custom YARA rules along with the THOR encrypted rule set by placing them in the ``./custom-signatures/yara`` sub folder in THOR's program folder.

-We've replaced the original method to apply YARA rules to reduce the YARA scanning to a sinlge instance.
-It takes much longer to apply two rule sets one after another than combining them first and apply them in a single step.
+We've replaced the original YARA scanning method and reduced the YARA scanning to a sinlge instance.
+It takes much longer to apply two rule sets one after another than combining them first and applying them in a single step.

 ************
 Requirements